incompl/nom/README.md

 One common mistake for a lot of web projects is doing wireframes too early in the process.
 Our understanding of our project has evolved quite a bit since we first started.
 If we had developed a rigid wireframe based on our early ideas, we'd have a much harder time responding to our research.
 Now we're ready to transform each blank box in the Interaction Diagram into an interface.

 I used [Balsamiq](http://balsamiq.com/) for these wireframes.
 I find Balsamiq easy to use and it's convenient to make wireframes that look like blueprints, not a finished product.
-It is important to make sure wireframes don't contain visual or graphic design work.
+It's important to make sure wireframes don't contain visual or graphic design work.
 That needs to be done after the wireframes are finished.
 I'm doing this project by myself, but on many teams the visual designer would be a different person.

 Here is what I came up with: